alfredomartinezjr/wosostats/code/version-3/creating-stats-how-to.md

    6. `month_year`         - optional. the string for the month and year of the competition in "M_YYYY" format (no leading zeroes for month).
    7. `location_complete`  - optional. assign TRUE to this if you only want to calculate stats for matches with complete location data (will have "yes" in the location.data column in the database)
    8. `location`            - optional. different from `location_complete`.
 Assign "zones" to this if you want a stats tables with stats broken down by zones of the field, assign "thirds" to this if you want a stats table with stas broken down by thirds of the field, or assing "wings" to this if you want a stats table with stats broken down by left wing, center, and right wing of the field.
+   9. `section`    - this is option. if you want only a specific type of stats, you can assign one of the following to this value:
+      * `attacking` - only stats related to shots, big chances, key passes, assists.
+      * `passing` - only stats related to passing.
+      * `possession` - only stats related to take ons, dispossessions and tackles by opponents, recoveries, aerial duels, fouls won and conceded
+      * `defense` - only stats related to tackles and dispossessions of opponents, getting dribbled by opponents, interceptions, blocks, clearances, and ball shields
+      * `goalkeeping` - only goalkeeeper-specific stats related to saves, smothers, high balls, and distribution.
-   9. `per_90`             - optional. assign TRUE to this you want to add "per 90" stats to your stats table
+   10. `per_90`             - optional. assign TRUE to this you want to add "per 90" stats to your stats table
-   10. `database`           - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
+   11. `database`           - this is optional. most of the time, leave this alone, unless you know what you're doing and have a database spreadsheet different from what's in the WoSo Stats GitHub repo
 * Run this, with the above arguments filled in:
   * `your_stats_list <- getStatsInBulk(competition.slug, team=NA, round=NA, multi_round=NA, month_year=NA, location="none", location_complete = FALSE, per_90=FALSE)`
 * Then, you can write those stats .csv files in bulk into whatever your working directory is by running the following: